-Condition Compliance Notes The project area is the area illustrated in Figure 1, with the maximum gas field development area within petroleum tenures of 6,887 km2, being limited to the Santos GLNG Coal Seam Gas Field Reasonable Foreseeable Development Area (RFDA) within the following petroleum tenures (as they are at the date of the decision to which these conditions are attached): The project area is the area illustrated in Figure 1, with the maximum gas field development area within petroleum tenures of 6,887 km2, being limited to the Santos GLNG Coal Seam Gas Field Reasonable Foreseeable Development Area (RFDA) within the following petroleum tenures (as they are at the date of the decision to which these conditions are attached): The project area as illustrated by Figure 1 has been included in the Santos (GLNG Project) Environmental Management Plans and Operational Plans for the Fairview, Roma Shallow Gas and Arcadia Valley Project Areas.
-Petroleum leases PLs 232-236 (Fairview) PLs 90-92 & 99-100 (Fairview) PLs 3-9 (Roma), 13 (Roma), 93 (Roma), 309 (previously PLA 250)3, 310 (previously PLA 251)1, 3, 2811, 2, 2821, 1 Under Application; 2 Previously Part of ATP 631P; 3 Previously part of ATP 336P Authorities to prospect ATPs 526P & 653P (Fairview) ATPs 526P & 653P (Fairview) ATP 336 [Part] (Roma) Pipeline licences PPLs 76 & 92 (Fairview) 2.
+Condition 201 Project area The project area is the area illustrated in Figure 1, with the maximum gas field development area within petroleum tenures of 6,887 km2, being limited to the Santos GLNG Coal Seam Gas Field Reasonable Foreseeable Development Area (RFDA) within the following petroleum tenures (as they are at the date of the decision to which these conditions are attached): PLs 232-236 (Fairview) PLs 90-92 & 99-100 (Fairview) PLs 3-9 (Roma), 13 (Roma), 309 (previously PLA 250)3, 310 (previously PLA 251)1, 3, 2811, 2, 2821, 2 1 Under Application; 2 Previously Part of ATP 631P; 3 Previously part of ATP 336P Authorities to prospect ATPs 526P & 653P (Fairview) ATPs 526P & 653P (Fairview) PTs 526P & 653P (Fairview) The No2 Sar Fain Pro Infrastructure limits 2.
 Impacts must be limited to a maximum of 2,650 production wells and impacts related to associated gas field development.
-The limit of 2,650 wells has been further iterated in the Santos Environmental Management and Operational Plans for the Fairview, Roma Shallow Gas and Arcadia Valley Project Areas.
-3. Before the commencement of gas field development, the proponent must develop a Constraints Planning and Field Development Protocol (the Protocol).
-Santos submitted the CSG Fields Environmental Protocol for Constraints Planning and Field Development September 2011 0020- 4.
-The Protocol must include and apply for the life of the project and include the principles of: GLNG-3-3.3-0063-DOC to the Department on 21/09/2011. a) avoiding direct and indirect adverse impacts on MNES; The Department approved the Protocol on 28/09/2011 (file reference: 2001/00841). b) mitigating and managing direct and indirect impacts to minimise cumulative adverse impacts on MNES; 2001/1000117). c) active site remediation and rehabilitation of impacted areas to promote and maintain long-term recovery of MNES.
-5. The Protocol must: a) Classify the following as being within the proponent's high environmental constraint class B (or should the proponent's classification be revised, an equivalent high environmental constraints class): i) all listed threatened ecological communities; ii) all listed flora species; and iii) those listed threatened and migratory fauna species habitats as identified in management plans required under these conditions, which where relevant may be described in terms of specific niche habitat types; Note: The proponent's approach to environmental constraint class B and related avoidance and impact mitigation is described in SEIS Attachment D5 (dated November 2009).
-The protocol conditions do not apply to the other constraints that the proponent has included in environmental constraint class B unless these are relevant to MNES.
+The Sar Sha Constraints Planning and Field Development Protocol for Constraints Planning and Field Development 3.
+Before the commencement of gas field development, the proponent must develop a Constraints Planning and Field Development Protocol (the Protocol).
+San 4.
+The Protocol must include and apply for the life of the project and include the principles of: a) avoiding direct and indirect adverse impacts on MNES; b) mitigating and managing direct and indirect impacts to minimise cumulative adverse impacts on MNES; c) active site remediation and rehabilitation of impacted areas to promote and maintain long-term recovery of MNES.
+Prot Dev DO The (file